-It’s early October and water temperatures have dropped down below the 60 degree mark in the lakes we fish here in the Upper Midwest!
-If you like to catch big largemouth bass and you’re wondering where to find them this time of year, I would recommending perusing the bulrushes.
+It’s early October and water temperatures have dropped down below the 60-degree mark in the lakes we fish here in the Upper Midwest if you want to catch fall largemouth!
+If you like to catch big largemouth bass and you’re wondering where to find them this time of year, I would recommend perusing the bulrushes.
 That is where many big largemouths call home right now.

 One thing that’s always extremely important to think about no matter when you’re fishing is “FOOD”, and there is no shortage of it in the bulrushes right now.
 As things cool off, perch run up into the shallows to join the crayfish that are already up in the rushes.
 This is the perfect recipe for hungry bass, as their appetites continue to grow with the water temperatures dropping.

-It’s a fairly simple program, but it can be devastatingly effective for big bass in fall.
+It’s a fairly simple program, but it can be devastatingly effective for big bass in the fall.